needle-mirror/com.unity.polyspatial.visionos/Documentation~/PolySpatialLighting.md

 ---

 # Unity PolySpatial Lighting Support
 VisionOS provides image based lighting as well as dynamic point, spot, and directional lights.
 PolySpatial also includes a lighting solution available to shader graphs that provides a subset of the lighting features available in Unity.
-The PolySpatial Lighting Node supports directional lightmaps, light probes, and up to four dynamic lights (point, spot, or directional).
+The `PolySpatial Lighting Data Extension` and `PolySpatial Lighting Node` support directional lightmaps, light probes, and up to four dynamic lights (point, spot, or directional).

 ## VisionOS Lighting
 Lit materials (both standard shaders such as `Universal Render Pipeline/Lit` and shader graphs using Lit targets) use visionOS lighting by default.
 This lighting comprises [image based lighting](ImageBasedLight.md) (derived from the device cameras and/or environment maps) and, optionally, dynamic point, spot, and directional lights.
 Spot and directional lights support shadows.

 Because visionOS uses different lighting calculations from Unity, the appearance of lit objects in visionOS will not exactly match that of objects rendered in the Unity editor.
-To achieve a closer match for dynamic lights, you may wish to use the `PolySpatial Lighting Node`.
+To achieve a closer match for dynamic lights, you may wish to use the `PolySpatial Lighting Data Extension` or `PolySpatial Lighting Node`.

 ### VisionOS Light Settings
 To control the default behavior for dynamic lights in visionOS, use the `Default VisionOS Lighting` option under `PolySpatial` in `Project Settings`.
 This defaults to `Image Based Only`, but you can change it to `Image Based and Dynamic Lights` to enable point/spot/directional lights for standard Lit materials in visionOS, or to `Image Based, Dynamic Lights, and Shadows` to enable spot/directional shadows as well.